oneblockmore/docs-1/tutorials/ballot.md

 If you pop open `main.rs`, you'll notice that a service named `Ballot` has already been initialized for you with some bare-bones starter code.
 We'll now analyze this service piece-by-piece and extend it to act as the voting service we envision it to be.

-The top of our Oasis services will always contain relevant imports.
+The top of our Oasis services contain relevant imports.
 By default, we only have one:

 ```rust
 use oasis_std::Context;
 ```

-[`Context`](https://docs.rs/oasis-std/0.1.0/oasis-std/exe/struct.Context.html) is a construct that you'll need in mostly every service, and serves as an object that we'll use to keep track of the -- you guessed it -- context of invoked service methods (e.g. the method caller).
+[`Context`](https://docs.rs/oasis-std/latest/oasis_std/exe/struct.Context.html) is a construct that you'll need in mostly every service, and serves as an object that we'll use to keep track of the -- you guessed it -- context of invoked service methods (e.g. the method caller).
 Let's also include the `Address` construct from `oasis_std`, which we will later use to verify ballot participants' identities, and the `map_vec` object we decided we needed above.
 Now we should have two imports:

 ```rust